neosmart/rsevents/README.md

 As with WIN32 events, rsevents come in two flavors, [`AutoResetEvent`](https://docs.rs/rsevents/latest/rsevents/struct.AutoResetEvent.html) and [`ManualResetEvent`](https://docs.rs/rsevents/latest/rsevents/struct.ManualResetEvent.html), which differ in their behavior when it comes to setting (aka signalling) an event.
 An `AutoResetEvent`, once signalled, permits exactly one (and only one) past or future caller waiting on the same event to unblock, whereas a `ManualResetEvent` lacks such fine-grained control and is either signalled and unblocked for all past/future waiters or none (until its state is manually/explicitly changed).
 Their usages differ tremendously so make sure you are using the correct event type for your needs!

+The types in the core `rsevents` crate are often useful for implementing other synchronization primitives.
+The [`rsevents-extra`](https://github.com/neosmart/rsevents-extra) crate contains some synchronization types that you might find useful, including
+* A countdown event, useful for efficiently waiting until _n_ outstanding tasks distributed to various threads have completed.
+* A semaphore, for limiting concurrent access to a section or resource to a maximum of _n_ threads.

 ## Example

 The following code is an example wherein the main thread dispatches work to a pool of spawned threads, which is then claimed by the first available thread.